Skip to main content Jump to sidebar

 much weakened and wholly re-cast, in the Islamic period as well.

-less pleasure in and love for nature and a strong but healthy
+pleasure in and love for nature and a strong but healthy

 sensualify.
 This explains its musical quality, its dancing rhythm,